How do you stay current as a real estate investor?

 And for those of you who love consuming your info as audio, RETipster’s podcast brings in even more perspectives from guests across the industry!

-The Bottom Line: Whether you’re new to real estate investing or a grizzled veteran, the RETipster Facebook page, podcast, and blog are constantly evolving engines of education for investors.
+The Bottom Line: Whether you’re new to real estate investing or a grizzled veteran, the REtipster Facebook page, podcast, and blog are constantly evolving engines of education for investors.

 2. Coach Carson

 Chad Carson, the friendly, down-to-earth real estate expert better known as Coach Carson, is the real deal.
-He’s genuine and transparent, and knows real estate investing inside and out.
+He’s genuine and transparent and knows real estate investing inside and out.

 How It Helps YOU: Coach Carson focuses heavily on flips and rental properties, with a particular emphasis on finding and analyzing deals.
 He also does a great job profiling successful investors, and breaking down individual deals they’ve done as case studies.

-Beyond his professional expertise, Chad brings a unique personal perspective.
+Beyond his professional expertise, Chad brings a uniquely personal perspective.
 Chad moved with his family to Ecuador for a few years as a fun family experiment.
 How did he finance it?
 Through his real estate deals back home in the US, and through his blog, of course.